 “But just this once!”
 They said.
 “Don’t tell your friends!
 We can’t have every underage girl in the city asking for an exception!” they warned her.

-It’s gonna drive ‘em outside the Wall!
+It’s gonna drive ‘em through the Wall!

-It didn’t occur to her that mom would see it as soon as she walked in the door until after the gas started to wear off.
+It didn’t occur to her that mom would see the implant module as soon as she walked in the door until after the anesthesia started to wear off.
 She freaked out about it, but the sales rep calmed her down.
 He was right.
 It didn’t matter; mom and dad would be SO proud of her for taking such a huge step towards full citizenship.
 She could just imagine what things would be like: An apartment down in the CBD, new job assignment options for her parents, better schools for her sister.
 They would just melt with joy when she walked in and flashed her shiny new ticket to the upper echelons of NorCap society.

 Some people are afraid when they hear about assimilation.
 Her friends talked about it once at school.
 That one stupid girl kept saying it wouldn’t be worth losing your identity over.
 The silly bitch deserved to get raided and sent for reprogramming.
 Maybe her family didn’t deserve it.
 Her sister probably shouldn’t have died in the raid, but Xiao Mei had decided to keep that little bit of introspection to herself.
 It was that bitch’s fault, though.
 She shouldn’t have been so critical of the Grandfather’s gifts.
 Xiao Mei always loved to fit in, anyway.
 Being assimilated would be kind of like that.